5 Things to Know Before Installing a Brick Backsplash

 1. Get the look for less!

 You can’t beat a solid brick backsplash for strength and durability, but it will set you back between $12 and $20 per square foot to purchase and install.
 That’s why budget-conscious homeowners often opt for brick veneer: decorative paneling made of thin, interlocking real brick panels.
-Synthetic brick lookalikes fashioned from porcelain, a clay and concrete composite, or plastic are also available for even less money, but the genuine brick variety more accurately recreates the aged allure of solid brick.
+Synthetic brick lookalikes fashioned from porcelain or plastic are also available for even less money, but the genuine brick variety more accurately recreates the aged allure of solid brick.

 Installation of a solid brick backsplash involves laying brick over an existing masonry foundation that lies behind the wall, but brick veneer can be installed in a single layer (usually a half-inch to three-quarters of an inch thick) over metal, concrete, or wood backing, or even directly over drywall with wall anchors or constructive adhesive.
 This shorter, less complex installation process, plus lower material costs, will save you from $2 to $9 per square foot as compared with solid brick.
 Brick veneers have another advantage beyond lower price: While solid brick alone offers little insulation or water resistance, during brick veneer installation, moisture-resistant insulation can be added to help prevent indoor heat from escaping and moisture from seeping in.

 If planning to DIY a solid brick or brick veneer backsplash, you may need to add to your toolset.
 Bricks and veneers will need to be cut prior to mounting in order to fit edges or corners.
 Your best bet for cutting brick is with an angle grinder (view example on Amazon) fitted with a toothless diamond cutting blade (view example on Amazon).
 Use a tape measure and pencil to measure and mark the area of each brick you want to cut.
 As you finish cutting each brick with the angle grinder, tap the excess material with a mason’s hammer to snap it off.